-If you are a victim of domestic abuse, or know someone who is, and there is an emergency that is ongoing or life is in danger, call 999 now.
+If you're a victim of domestic abuse, or know someone who is, and there's an emergency that's ongoing or life is in danger, call 999 now.

-If you have been the victim of domestic abuse, or are concerned for someone who is, you can report this in the safety of your local police station.
-If you require a translator, we can provide someone initially by phone and later in person.
+in the safety of your local police station (if you require a translator, we can provide someone initially by phone and later in person)

 How we can help straight away

 Our officers will make sure that you're dealt with respectfully and spoken to away from the person responsible for the abuse.
 If you've been physically injured, it’s important that your injuries are examined by a doctor.
 We'll arrange medical care, if necessary.

 We'll stay in contact with you and see you through the whole investigation.
 Our aim is to contact you within 24 hours of you reporting the offence to let you know what’s happening.